SmartableAI/artificial-intelligence/_people/collections/female-pioneers-in-robotics-2020.md

 ---
-title: "Female Pioneers in Robotics – 2020"
+name: "Female Pioneers in Robotics – 2020"
-excerpt: "Featuring outstanding female researchers and entrepreneurs in the field of robotics."
+bio: "Featuring outstanding female researchers and entrepreneurs in the field of robotics."
-type: collection
+type: "collection"
-heat: 183142
+heat: 97

 items:
   - jean-liu